cellml/libcellml/docs/tutorials/tutorial3/tutorial3_cpp.rst

 .. container:: dothis

-    **3.a** Use the example above to create, name and define the units of "day" which will represent your time variable.
+    **3.a** Use the example above to create, name and define the units of "month" which will represent your time variable.
 This should be defined as a multiple of the built-in unit :code:`second`.